MO-Karam-007/Rentel/Readme.md

 - Messages `Sender_id` `reciver_id` `content` `time`
 - reviews `reviewer` `reviewed` `rating` `comment`

 ## System Users

 `**Admin**` | `**Leander**` | `**Borrower**`

 ## Usage Scenarios

 Borrowing: Need a power drill for a weekend project?
-Post an announcement on Rentel and get offers from nearby users within a 1km radius.
+Post an announcement on Rentel and get offers from nearby users within a 6km radius.

-  Lending: Have a set of camping gear collecting dust?
-List it on Rentel and get notified when someone nearby needs it.
+Lending: Have a motorcycle?
+List it on Rental and get notified when someone nearby needs it.

 ## Borrower Use Cases